amtamasi/EngiQuery/README.md

 ## Files
   * pagecrawler.py - My implementation for a web crawler.
 Right now, this crawler is semi-tailored towards engr.uky.edu and the issues that arose while dealing with that particular domain.

   * pagerank.py - My implementation for Google's PageRank algorithm.
 This implementation takes an adjacency matrix representation of a web link graph and calculates the PageRank vector using the Power Method/Iteration.

+## Usage
+To use this crawling framework for a web domain you are interested in, start by cloning this project into a folder and navigate to that folder.

+Then, you will want to open the crawler.py file to edit it to your liking in your IDE of choice.
+Fill in the scrapeInfo() function in the Spider() class so that it saves/returns the information you are interested in.
+*Enter screenshot of where to change*

+Then, open the main.py file to edit the 'start_url' variable.
+This variable stores the URL (uniform resource locator) at the top of the domain you're interested in.
+If this is not the top level URL (i.e. the homepage), the crawler not crawl pages above it in the web domain's file hierarchy.
+This is because the crawler uses this initial url as the "root", basing all other urls off of start_url.
+*Enter screenshot of where to change*

+Finally, run main.py!
+*Show command, samples of it successfully running*

+## Installation

 ## Future Improvements
   1. Implement "politeness".
 Crawler should respect robots.txt files.